File Sharing

 How can I transfer large files faster without paying for premium services?

-Compress files before uploading when possible, as a 5GB H.265 video uploads 10x faster than 50GB ProRes.
+Compress files before uploading when possible, as a proxy H.265 video uploads much faster than the full ProRes original.
 Use wired ethernet instead of Wi-Fi.
 Transfer during off-peak hours when ISP networks are less congested.
 Split large uploads into smaller chunks that can restart if interrupted.
 For video review specifically, consider services that stream files instead of requiring downloads, which eliminates the recipient's download time entirely.

 What is the difference between upload speed and access speed?